dix/atoutscript/cleanZwoXert/README.md

 But one can still want to manage their workout's target based on the FTP set on Zwift; to set it higher or lower than the one detected by Xert.

-This script is here to automatically remove the `ftpOverride` in all `.zwo` files to achieve exactly this purpose.
+This script is here to automatically remove the `ftpOverride` in all `.zwo` files and achieve exactly this purpose.

 ## Note